rrichc/rrichc/README.md

 - [Great Places](https://github.com/rrichc/great_places) - An experiment in using Android/iOS native hardware (Camera) through the Flutter SDK.
 Also used SQLite & the Google Maps API

 ### Hackathons
 - [AuditApp - Hack the North 2021](https://devpost.com/software/auditapp) - A platform for financial auditors to exchange documents with clients.
-Uses Google Cloud Document AI to perform document scraping functions.
+Uses the MERN stack and Google Cloud Document AI to perform document scraping functions.
-- [Workmate - HackCamp 2020](https://devpost.com/software/workmate-kizwr0) - An app intended to foster employee relations through charitable social events.
+- [Workmate - HackCamp 2020](https://devpost.com/software/workmate-kizwr0) - An app create with React intended to foster employee relations through charitable social events.
 - [Team CAR - CodeML 2020](https://www.kaggle.com/c/codeml-challenge4/leaderboard) - Placed 2nd in the Movie Reviews Sentiment Analysis Challenge

 ### Learn more about me